 In a lease, the business of the tenant is less important than the type of property being let.
 So our agreements differ with each other through the inclusion or exclusion of terms relating to features of the building, such as those dealing with rights to display signs, rather than by who the tenant may be.

-Choose the right agreement by selecting the one whose description most closely matches that of your premises.
+Choose the right lease agreement by selecting the one whose description most closely matches that of your premises.

-The law in these documents
+The law in these lease agreements

 These agreements create leases as defined in the Landlord and Tenant Act 1954 (which has since been updated many times).
 Account has also been taken of: